 He has advised clients on the provision of gaming services over multiple platforms including over the internet and through mobile phones.
 In addition, he has crafted betting data centre agreements, mobile betting payment fulfilment contracts, and advised on gaming and sports betting advertising regulations for various Asia Pacific jurisdictions.

 He has also drafted and negotiated commercial agreements with vendors and suppliers of hardware and software used in the operations of sports betting, and with partners who collaborate with the bookmaker on sports events where bets are offered.
-In addition, he has advised social clubs on jackpot machine licensing, worked with various interested bidders in relation to the Singapore Integrated Resorts tender for the Marina Bay and Sentosa sites, and had advised a gambler who had lost a significant sum of money through gambling at one of the two Integrated Resorts in Singapore of his recourse against the casino for failing in its duties under the Code of Practice for Responsible Gambling.
+In addition, he has advised the directors and shareholders of a Singapore casino licensee on compliance with the reporting and disclosure obligations of its casino licence, advised a Malaysian casino licensee on compliance issues relating to its casino licence, advised sports and social clubs on jackpot machine licensing, worked with various interested bidders in relation to the Singapore Integrated Resorts tender for the Marina Bay and Sentosa sites, and advised a gambler who had lost a significant sum of money through gambling at one of the two Integrated Resorts in Singapore of his recourse against the casino for failing in its duties under the Code of Practice for Responsible Gambling.

 Some of Kok Keng’s other notable work in the area of gambling law include the following:

-- Advised a foreign horse racing club on simulcasting of its horse races in Singapore.
+- Advised a foreign horse racing operator on simulcasting and commingling of horse races

 - Advised on the drafting legislative exemptions for legalised betting and gaming.

 - Advised a lottery operator on its gaming rules

 - Advised on setting up of offshore gaming operations